 Sign back in to your Governent Gateway account using your user ID and password, and you will see an option to add a tax to your account.
 Follow each of the steps and that’s it.

 Once you have registered you will receive a letter in the post usually after 7-10 days from HMRC which will have your 10-digit Unique Taxpayer Reference.
 This letter needs to be kept safe as it is required to file your tax return.

 Get in contact with an accountant.

-The final step is to get in contact with an account and discuss your options.
+The final step is to get in contact with an accountant and discuss your options.
 I would recommend Ugo Tax who specialise in tax returns for fast food delivery drivers.

 This post has hopefully shown you how to become a self employed delivery driver.
 While your here you may also like to read another post I have written about do Ubereats and Uber Drivers Pay Tax In The UK 2022?